zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone09.md

 ### Ordered description of steps to be taken to execute the test case

-1. Query the MX record for the domain name.
+1. Query the MX record from a delegated name server for the domain.
+2. If the answer from step 1 is not authoritative, iterate step 1 until there is an authoritative answer.
-2. If there are MX records present in the answer, this part of the test case succeeds.
+3. If there are MX records present in the answer, this part of the test case succeeds.
-3. If there are no MX records present in the answer from the MX query, query for the A and AAAA records for the domain.
+4. If there are no MX records present in the answer from the MX query, query for the A and AAAA records for the domain.
-4. If there is any A och AAAA record in the answers from the queries in step 3, this test case succeeds.
+5. If there is any A och AAAA record in the answers from the queries in step 4, this test case succeeds.

 ### Outcome(s)